cnichte/md-curcuma/README.md

 ![](readme-images/test-folder.png)

 Observe the console output on the Output tab.
-The images and documents shown in the log have to be copied over manually at the moment.

 ![](readme-images/test-console-output.png)